Panic Attacks (cont.)

 Panic Attacks Prognosis

-The prognosis for people who suffer a panic attack is troubling.
+The prognosis for people who suffer a panic attack is overall, good.
 Some people have a single attack and are never bothered again.
 Yet, two-thirds of people experiencing a panic attack go on to be diagnosed with panic disorder.
-Also, half of those who go through a panic attack will develop clinical depression within the following year.
+Also, half of those who go through a panic attack might develop clinical depression within the following year, if not treated promptly.
 Occasionally, a person will, after a long evaluation, be diagnosed with a medical condition that causes panic symptoms.

 - Seek medical follow-up.
 For those who are diagnosed with panic disorder, depression, or another form of anxiety disorder, the news is encouraging when treatment is received.
 These disorders are usually well controlled with medications.
 However, many people suffer the effects of these illnesses for years before coming to a doctor for evaluation.
 These conditions can be extremely disabling, so follow-up after the initial visit to the doctor is crucial so that diagnosis and treatment can continue.